tbellembois/gobkm/README.md

 ## GUI

 - drag and drop an URL from your Web browser address bar into the drop zone (top right corner) OR
-- use the "GoBkm bookmark current page" bookmarklet to bookmark the current page
+- use the "GoBkm bookmark current page" bookmarklet to bookmark the current page OR
+- use the "new bookmark" context menu when a folder is selected
 - rename folders and bookmarks with the context menu when selected

 ## Bookmarklets